WuerthPhoenix/tornado/doc/61-tornado/engine.rst

 then the configuration file's full path will be ``/tornado/config/elasticsearch_executor.toml``.

-The elasticsearch_executor.toml has an optional ``default_auth`` section that allows to define the default authentication method to be used with Elasticsearch.
+The elasticsearch_executor.toml has an optional ``default_auth``
+section that allows to define the default authentication method to be used with Elasticsearch.
 An action can override the default method by specifying the ``auth`` payload parameter.
-All the authentication types defined in `Elasticsearch executor <../../executor/elasticsearch/README.md>`__ are supported.
+All the authentication types defined in :ref:`Elasticsearch executor
+<tornado-elasticsearch-executor>` are supported.

 In case the ``default_auth`` section is omitted, no default authentication is available.